wild-devops/pwshake/doc/bootstrapper.md

 ## `pwshake.ps1` **bootstrapper**

-The `pwshake.ps1` bootstrapper script contains commands to load all required parts to install the **PWSHAKE** engine from the source of `PSGallery`
+The `pwshake.ps1` bootstrapper script contains commands to load all required parts to install the **PWSHAKE** engine from the source of `PSGallery`.

-It imports **PWSHAKE** engine as a **Powershell** module (named `pwshake`, surprisingly) that exports a single function `Invoke-pwshake` and its alias `pwshake` as well
+It imports **PWSHAKE** engine as a **Powershell** module (named `pwshake`, surprisingly) that exports a single function `Invoke-pwshake` and its alias `pwshake` as well.

-Then it calls `Invoke-pwshake` command with all parameters passed to bootstrapper
+Then it calls `Invoke-pwshake` command with all parameters passed to the bootstrapper.

 ## `pwshake.ps1` and `Invoke-pwshake` **parameters**
-All parameters are optional since they all have a conventional default values
+All parameters are optional since they all have conventional default values:

 * ### **`-ConfigPath`**

   Alias: **`-Path`**

-  Default is: `[string]"$PSScriptRoot\pwshake.yaml"` - i.e. `pwshake.yaml` from the same directory as the bootstrapper
+  Default is: `[string]"$PSScriptRoot\pwshake.yaml"` - i.e. `pwshake.yaml` from the same directory as the bootstrapper.

-  Tells to **PWSHAKE** engine where to find a `yaml` config file that contains all data for execution
+  Tells to **PWSHAKE** engine where to find a `yaml` config file that contains all data for execution.

   Example:
   ```